uhasker/getting-things-done-in-next-js/src/chapter1/10-asynchronous-programming.md

 This would be the case when (for example) the kitchen spontaneously combusts due to the ongoing AsyncMcBurger dark magic experiments in the backroom lab.

 Promises also allow us to associate **handlers** (also called handler functions) with the eventual success or failure.
-For example, we could say that when the hamburger is prepared, we want to eat it (or throw it in the trash, which might actually be the preferrable alternative in some cases).
+For example, we could say that when the hamburger is prepared, we want to eat it (or throw it in the trash, which might actually be the preferable alternative in some cases).

 ### Working with Promises in JavaScript